gemforce-team/gemforce/results/README.md

 **2. Intermediate**
 It's time to look into specces to match the combines.
-Head to the managem and the killgem folders and choose a pair of small specces, around `16s` or `32s`.
+Head to the `managem-amps` and the `killgem-amps` folders and choose a pair of small specces, around `16s` or `32s`.
-Pair them with a combine from the same folder, to be used both with the main gem and its amps.
+Pair them with a combine from the relative `-combine` folder, to be used both with the main gem and its amps.
 When using a single combine on both gem and its amps it can be proved that the best choice is to use the one for the gem.
 Using different combines on both yield too little benefit for now.